top of page

 1. Use your keywords in your body copy

-With the advent of AI search engines, it's actually much easier for search engines to pick up on intent, so you don't have to worry as much about repetition.
+Search engines have got a lot cleverer these days, so it's actually much easier for them to pick up on intent, meaning you don't have to worry as much about repetition.
 But you do need to ensure you've been explicit enough so that people can instantly tell who are you, what you do and where you do it.

 1. Use your keywords in your header tags

 Header tags are what you use to structure website pages so they can be easily scanned by both search engines and humans.
-(For a deeper dive into this, check out the post on header tags on my wedding copywriting website.)
+(For a deeper dive into this, check out my post on header tags.)
 You want to make sure you include your keyword phrase in your H1 (the main 'title' for the page), and preferably at least one H2.

 2. Use your keywords in your meta title and page description